 UNUT DINAME

-BABY'S BIRT BABY'S BIRTH DATE \$ TIME
+BABY'S BIRTH DATE \$ TIME

 WEIGHT /LENGTH

 BO1 RN AT

 PAR RENTS

 dynamic.
-To maximize recovery and help this fam mother and baby are spending most of the day to visit is appreciated by the family, please assist the visit and be understanding of the priority of family Having a baby is hard work and giving birth brings great changes, both physically and to the family dynamic.
-To maximize recovery and help this family bond appropriately, for best long-term results, mother and baby are spending most of the day together quietly, resting and adjusting.
-While your visit is appreciated by the family, please assist them in this critical time by limiting the length of your visit and be understanding of the priority of family bonding prohibits the new baby being held by anyone but the mother/father.
-For the health of the new baby, please DO NOT come in if you or your
+To maximize recovery and help this fam mother and baby are spending most of the day to visit is appreciated by the family, please assist the visit and be understanding of the priority of family hem in this critical time by limiting the length of your

-If you are invited in, please consider helping out b oy doing one or more of the following (circled):
+If you are invited in, please consider helping out b by doing one or more of the following (circled):

 ✓ Prepare or arrange for a nutritious meal ✓ Water the yard, garden or houseplants

 ✓ Grocery shop ✓ Mop/vacuum

 ✓ Run an errand✓ Wash dishes ✓ Sit with baby/other children for mom to shower

 ✓ Do laundry ✓ Ask for a task

 ✓ Clean a bathroom ✓ Jump in and do whatever needs to be done

 ✓ Take out the trash ✓ Other:

-THANK YOU for your consideration and thoughtfulness in helping with this special transition time.
+THANK YOU for your consideration and though tfulness in helping with this special transition time.

 , care provider